IbcAlpha/IBC/userguide.md

 The location of the TWS dowloads page on IBKR's website varies from time to time, and from country to country.
-At the time of writing, on IBKR's US website (linked above) you need to click the `Trading` menu near the top of the page, then select `TWS Software`: currently a valid direct link is [Tws Software](https://www.interactivebrokers.com/en/index.php?f=14099#tws-software).
+At the time of writing, on IBKR's US website (linked above) you need to click the `Trading` menu near the top of the page, then select `Platforms`, and scroll down to the Desktop TWS section which contains a download button: currently a valid direct link is [Tws Software](https://www.interactivebrokers.com/en/index.php?f=14099#tws-software).

 IBKR provides two modes of operation for TWS: